clarknielsen/vue-lesson-plan/README.md

 * We used the `v-for` directive to essentially loop over the fruits array, making an `<li>` tag for each item (which we renamed "fruit").
 Optionally, as a bonus, we can write another `v-if` inside to check if the current fruit is an apple.

 * Ask students how they could add three more fruits in the `setTimeout`.
-If students suggest just writing `.push( )` three times, see if they can think of another way, such as:
+If students suggest writing `.push( )` three times, prompt them to think of any other ways.
+If no suggestions, show them ours:

   ```js
   app.fruits = app.fruits.concat(["watermelon", "peach", "mango"]);